Krist0f0l0s/olx-scraper/README.md

-# olx.pl Web Scraper
+# olx.pl web scraper

-This repository contains a Python web scraping tool designed to extract data from OLX.pl, a popular online marketplace in Poland.
+This repository contains a Python web scraping tool designed to extract data from olx.pl, a popular online marketplace in Poland.